multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 ## Configuring database

 Next up, we need to configure our database.
-We want a small mysql database with a random password in the same location where we placed our virtual network.
+We want a small MySQL database with a random password in the same location where we placed our virtual network.

 ```hcl
 resource "random_password" "password" {